zhaoshuoxp/Pipelines-Wrappers/README.md

 > NOTE:
  Sample names in conditions.txt has to match featureCount output, check your text or generate it by the script.
  This script cannot compare the DE genes condition by condition automatically if you have >2 conditions to compare.
-Either edit deseq.r or load count.txt to R. A online tool can be used [iDEP](http://bioinformatics.sdstate.edu/idep/).
+Either edit deseq.r or load count.txt to R. A online tool can be used: [iDEP](http://bioinformatics.sdstate.edu/idep/).